argoproj-labs/hera/docs/getting-started/walk-through/suspending.md

 ## Intermediate Parameters

-[Intermediate Parameters](https://argoproj.github.io/argo-workflows/intermediate-inputs/) are an Argo UI feature that pause a Workflow to wait for user inputs, which Hera makes very easy to create.
+[Intermediate Parameters](https://argoproj.github.io/argo-workflows/intermediate-inputs/) is an Argo UI feature that pauses a Workflow to wait for user inputs.
+Hera makes Suspend templates using Intermediate Parameters very easy to create.

 Let's create a Workflow to suspend indefinitely, waiting for user input, and echo the user's input in the next `Step`.